savonet/book/technology.md

 as a metadata; the stream generator can then adjust the volume on a per-song basis.
 The standard for this is _ReplayGain_ and there are a few efficient tools to achieve this task.

+\TODO{say that ReplayGain provides a notion of volume closer to perception}

 \TODO{dire que même si on ne veut pas changer le volume global, on veut absolument éviter le "clipping" qui distord le son}